MicrosoftDocs/win32/desktop-src/ADSI/iadsproperty-property-methods.md

 - Activeds.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # IADsProperty Property Methods

-The property methods of the [**IADsProperty**](iadsproperty.md) interface read and write the properties described in the following table.
+The property methods of the [**IADsProperty**](/windows/win32/Iads/nn-iads-iadsproperty?branch=master) interface read and write the properties described in the following table.
 For more information about property methods, see [Interface Property Methods](interface-property-methods.md).

 ## Properties